This one pot pasta with ricotta and lemon is for anyone looking for a simple weeknight meal. We all want more of those meals.

 - Cook peas or another green vegetable with the garlic.

 - Stir in baby spinach or arugula when you add the ricotta and lemon.
 The residual heat will wilt the leaves enough.

 Any short pasta would work for the creamy ricotta and lemon sauce.
 Think penne or fusilli or cavatappi.
 Or this recipe would be a great place to use cascatelli, the new pasta shape developed by Dan Pashman of the Sporkful podcast.
 Have you tried it yet?

 Absolutely.
 Double away.
 Just make sure that your pasta pot is big enough to hold enough water.
 And don’t forget to salt the water!

 Leftovers won’t reheat particularly well and won’t freeze without changing the consistency of the ricotta.
 I’d recommend only making what you intend to eat.

 Love lemon?
-I’ve got a variety of recipes including this one pot gnocchi with asparagus and lemon, my blackberry lemon bread, these lemon lavender cookies, and of course a cocktail or two with lemon juice like this Elderflower Tom Collins.
+How about this one pot gnocchi with asparagus and lemon, some lemon herb tahini sauce, my blackberry lemon bread, these lemon lavender cookies, Earl Grey scones with lemon glaze, or a cocktail with lemon juice like this Elderflower Collins.